Does Car Insurance Cover Flood Damage?

 Do Deductibles Apply to Flood Damage Claims?

-Your comprehensive deductible applies to flood damage claims.
-Before your insurer pays anything, you cover the deductible amount out of pocket.
-Most comprehensive deductibles range from $100 to $1,000, with $500 being the most common choice.
+Your comprehensive deductible applies to flood claims.
+You pay that amount before your insurer covers the rest.
+Most comprehensive deductibles fall between $100 and $1,000, with $500 the most common choice.

-Your policy's declarations page lists your comprehensive deductible separately from your collision deductible.
+Your declarations page lists your comprehensive deductible separately from your collision deductible.
 You can also call your insurer or log into your online account to confirm the figure.
-Drivers in flood-prone areas sometimes lower their comprehensive deductible to $250, which raises the premium slightly but reduces out-of-pocket costs after a flood claim.
+Drivers in flood-prone areas sometimes drop their comprehensive deductible to $250, which raises the premium slightly but cuts out-of-pocket costs after a claim.

 Is It Worth Filing a Flood Damage Claim?

-File a flood damage claim when repair costs exceed your deductible by a meaningful margin, to justify it and when any rate increase is likely to cost less than the payout over the next few years.
+File a flood damage claim when repair costs clear your deductible by enough to justify it and when any rate increase is likely to cost less than the payout over the next few years.
 If a flood caused $600 in damage and your deductible is $500, paying out of pocket makes more sense than filing for a $100 net gain and risking a rate increase.

 Total losses follow different rules.
 If flooding submerges your car and your insurer declares it a total loss, the payout equals your vehicle's actual cash value minus the deductible.
 On a car worth $15,000 with a $500 deductible, you'd receive $14,500.
 That's always worth filing.
 Before submitting any flood claim, call your insurer and ask whether it triggers a rate increase.
 Some insurers treat weather-related claims as no-fault and don't surcharge.